devctor/F5P7-introduction-PP/README.md

 ### What I learned

-With this particular i learn to set a minimal development environment use semantic HTML and CSS.
+With this particular project i learn to set a minimal development environment and to use semantic HTML and CSS.

 ### TODO
 - Use [Playwright](https://playwright.dev/) - For reliable end-to-end testing